kristiyanto/venturo/README.md

 - On going trips: total cabs with passengers on going to destination
 - Passenger waiting: total passengers not assigned to any drivers
 - Average waiting time: in seconds, average time between waiting passengers to the time passengers hop on into the car.

+Other queries that performed internally:
+- Check nearby passangers

 ## Architecture
 __Ingestion layer__